practicalli/engineering-playbook/docs/culture/leadership.md

 An organisation becomes more effective when leaders can take a predominantly [servant-leader approach](#servant-leadership) role, dedicating themselves to those they are responsible for.

+!!!
+INFO "Red berries - Leading by example"
+    Monkeys are afraid to eat red berries until they see another monkey eat them and see that they are safe.

+    A leader should do actions and behaviour they wish to see in others as an effective way to encourage those they lead to do the same.

 ???
 WARNING "Anti-pattern: Control"